awsdocs/amazon-elasticache-docs/doc_source/redis/Replication.ViewDetails.CLI.md

 # Viewing a Replication Group's Details \(AWS CLI\)<a name="Replication.ViewDetails.CLI"></a>

-You can view the details for a replication using the AWS CLI `describe-replication-groups` command\.
+You can view the details for a replication group using the AWS CLI `describe-replication-groups` command\.
 Use the following optional parameters to refine the listing\.
 Omitting the parameters returns the details for up to 100 replication groups\.

 **Optional Parameters**
 + `--replication-group-id` – Use this parameter to list the details of a specific replication group\.
 If the specified replication group has more than one node group, results are returned grouped by node group\.